 We strongly encourage guests to do their own weather-related research both on trends for their time of year AND immediately prior to their trips so they can make last-minute adjustments both to their gear and to their expectations.
 Being flexible and able to weather (pun intended) unexpected changes is the best asset you can bring on the trip.

 There is one thing we know for sure: no matter what time of year you go, you can always count on it being sandy in the Grand Canyon!

 “The packing list had too many items.” / “The packing list had too few items.”

 What this tells us is that every person who travels with us is different and has different needs.
-We do our best to provide the most comprehensive list for what most people need on the river, but you will have to use your judgement on some things.
-We don’t tell you how many t-shirts to bring because we know people’s comfort levels vary.
-One person may want a clean shirt every day while another will be perfectly comfortable in the same shirt the whole trip—most people fall somewhere in the middle (they bring around 2-3 shirts for a 7 day trip).
+We do our best to provide the most comprehensive list of what most people need on the river, but you will have to use your judgment on some things.
+We don’t tell you how many T-shirts to bring because we know people’s comfort levels vary.
+One person may want a clean shirt every day, while another will be perfectly comfortable in the same shirt the whole trip—most people fall somewhere in the middle (they bring around 2-3 shirts for a 7-day trip).
 How much lotion you need, how much sunscreen you will use, and whether you really need to bring a lightweight fleece jacket all come down to your own personal needs, and no one knows what those are better than you!

 If you have questions about anything on the packing list, call us!
 We’re happy to help you understand why we included an item and what it is used for so that you can make your own determination about whether it goes in your bag or not.

 A whitewater rafting trip through the Grand Canyon gives you the opportunity to have an outdoor adventure in an incredibly beautiful and remote setting that few people ever get to experience.
 If you are willing to endure a little discomfort in exchange, a trip with Hatch might just be the perfect vacation for you.
 We hope you love it as much as we do!